btbeal/adheRenceRX/README.md

 propagated your dates appropriately and identified all gaps.
 You can then tell our function what can be considered a permissible gap, and everything after a gap that large or more will be considered the next episode\!
+This function is useful for medication persistence questions as well given that you can classify gaps larger than a given `.permissable_gap` as a new episode and then group by those episodes.
 Let me show you.

 ``` r
 # The same code from above